Currumbin Waters

 Currumbin Waters has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Currumbin Waters' population, as per AreaSearch's analysis, is approximately 10,206 as of Aug 2025.
-This figure represents an increase of 409 people, a rise of 4.2% since the 2021 Census when the population was recorded at 9,797.
-The change is inferred from ABS's estimated resident population of 10,183 in June 2024 and the addition of 19 validated new addresses since the Census date.
-This results in a population density ratio of approximately 1,034 persons per square kilometer, which aligns with averages seen across locations assessed by AreaSearch.
-The primary driver for this area's population growth was overseas migration, contributing roughly 78.1% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Currumbin Waters' population is around 10,206 as of Aug 2025.
+This reflects an increase of 409 people since the 2021 Census, which reported a population of 9,797 people.
+The change is inferred from the estimated resident population of 10,183 from the ABS as of June 2024 and an additional 19 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,034 persons per square kilometer.
+Population growth was primarily driven by overseas migration, contributing approximately 78.1% of overall population gains during recent periods.

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area released in 2024 using a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort when utilised.
-Looking ahead with demographic trends, a population increase just below the median of Australian non-metropolitan areas is anticipated, with the area projected to expand by 631 persons by 2041 based on current numbers, indicating a total gain of approximately 6.0% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+These state projections do not provide age category splits; hence proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied where utilised.
+Demographic trends indicate a population increase just below the median of Australian non-metropolitan areas by Aug 2041, with an expected expansion of 631 persons from the latest population numbers, recording a gain of 6.0% over the 17 years.

 Frequently Asked Questions - Population